Things to do in Jackson Mississippi

 Farish Street Historical District

 The 125-acre neighbourhood near downtown known as Farish District is bounded by Mill Street, Amite Street, Fortification Street, and Jackson Street.
-It is one of the few historical…
+It's one of the few historicall…

 Farish Street Historical District

 The 125-acre neighbourhood near downtown known as Farish District is bounded by Mill Street, Amite Street, Fortification Street, and Jackson Street.
-It is one of the few historically black districts, built by former slaves, listed on the national register.
+It's one of the few historically black districts, built by former slaves, listed on the national register.
 It takes its name from Walter Farish, a freed slave who settled on the northeast corner of Davis and Farish Streets.
-The district was once the centre of political, religious, economic, educational, and entertainment activities for the black professionals and craftsmen who lived in the area's 700-odd buildings, most dating from between 1890 and 1930.
-Among the more notable buildings are 229 East Church Street, former home of Dr Sidney Redmond, wealthy and successful businessman, and the Farish Street Baptist Church.
+The district was once the centre of political, religious, economic, educational and entertainment activities for the black professionals and craftsmen who lived in the area's 700-odd buildings, most dating from between 1890 and 1930.
+Visitors should look out for 229 East Church Street, as it's one of the more notable buildings in the district.
+It's the former home of Dr Sidney Redmond, who was a wealthy and successful businessman, and the old Farish Street Baptist Church.
 Renovation in the district is ongoing and private home ownership is being encouraged in an effort at urban renewal.
-The area is being redeveloped as an entertainment district, with many theatres, live music venues, and historic landmarks such as Ace Records and the Speir Phonograph Company.
+The area is being redeveloped as an entertainment district, and there are many theatres, live music venues and historic landmarks such as Ace Records and the Speir Phonograph Company.

 Vicksburg National Military Park photo